michaelnisi/blake/README.md

 The `paths` object defines input paths, where the two required directories are `data` and `templates`.
 From `data` Blake loads general input data and from `templates` Blake loads templates.
 The two optional directories are `resources` and `posts`.
 The content of `resources` is copied to output as it is.
 The `posts` directory hosts our blog posts.

 The `bakeFunctions` object is a map of functions.

-### Input
-Each input file has to begin with a JSON string.
-This string is interpreted as header, it's expected to provide transformation parameters; besides it can contain additional user defined data—a raw version of the header is passed to the `bake` methods of the views.
-The header is required.
-In some cases, a RSS feed for example, the input file may consist of only the header, not followed by any content, which is valid.

-    {
-      "title": "Example",
-      "description": "An example article",
-      "template": "article.jade",
-      "date": "2012-03-21"
-    }

-    The content of the example article.

-The end of the header is marked by an empty line.
-Everything that follows is interpreted as content, and is passed to the views, untouched by blake.
-Blake doesn't implement any text conversion.

 ### The Header
 The header is a string in JSON at the top of each input file, separated from the content that follows by an empty line.